zetzit/zz/README.md

 ### no headers

-it'll generate headers to make sure its still C and works with C code, but you'll never have to write headers again. basically a ZZ file is ZZ syntax at the top level and just plain C in the function bodies. the compiler does all the dull work with the function definitions, and lets you write plain C otherwise.
+it'll generate headers to make sure its still C and works with C code, but you'll never have to write headers again.

 ### modules/namespaces